israelins85/xf86-input-mtrack/README.md

 **AxisYInvert** -
 Whether or not to invert the Y axis.
 Boolean value.
 Defaults to false.

+**AbsoluteTrack** -
+Whether or not to use the touch events to set cursor position.
+Useful for touchscreen devices.
+Boolean value.
+Defaults to false.

 **InvertVScroll** -
 Whether or not to invert the vertical scroll.
 Boolean value.
 Useful for simulate natural scroller.
 Defaults to false.